Confirmed cases of COVID-19 in Athens-Clarke County

 The University of Georgia is aware of 34 students or employees who have tested positive as of 1 p.m.
 Thursday.

-The department updates the number of confirmed cases and deaths in Georgia hourly on its website.
+The department updates the number of confirmed cases and deaths in Georgia everyday at 9 a.m., 1 p.m. and 7 p.m. on its website.

 Stay informed with Athens and University of Georgia COVID-19 news with The Red & Black's coronavirus page, and follow @redandblack on Twitter for breaking news updates.